-- Try using a salt-free spice blend like Mrs. Dash.
+- Try using a salt-free spice blend likeMrs.
+Dash.
 You can use the spice blend on the table instead of a saltshaker or in cooking. - Choose spices carefully.
 Garlic powder is dehydrated, ground garlic.
-Garlic salt is garlic powder mixed with salt. - Conversion: 1 tablespoon fresh herb = 1/2 tsp dry = 1/4 tsp powdered - When doubling a recipe, add only 50 percent more seasoning. - Freshen herbs by crushing or rubbing between your fingers before adding to recipe. - In dishes such as stews requiring long cooking times, add herbs toward the end of cooking.
+Garlic salt is garlic powder mixed with salt. - Conversion: 1 tablespoon fresh herb = 1/2 sp dry = 1/4 tsp = powdered - When doubling a recipe, add only 50 percent more seasoning. - Freshen herbs by crushing or rubbing between your fingers before adding to recipe. - In dishes such as stews requiring long cooking times, add herbs toward the end of cooking. - In chilled foods such as dips, salads and dressings, add herbs several hours ahead. - For maximum freshness, purchase hervs and spices in small quantities and keep in airtight containers. - Add fresh flavor to many foods by using lemon juice.